deepaucksharma/buk/site/docs/chapter-06/production-lessons.md

 # Production Lessons: What We Learned the Hard Way

-## The $2.3M MongoDB Incident
+## The MongoDB Ransomware Incident (2017)

 > "We lost 40% of our user data.
 The backups were corrupted.
 The replicas had the same corruption.
 This is our post-mortem."

-In 2017, a major SaaS company lost customer data worth $2.3M in revenue.
+In 2017, a SaaS company suffered a catastrophic data loss incident costing millions in customer value.
 The root cause?
 They ran MongoDB with default settings: **no authentication, no replication, listening on public IP**.
 Hackers deleted their data and left a ransom note.
 But this wasn't really about security—it was about not understanding the storage system they chose.

+**Note**: This incident represents a well-documented pattern from 2017 when thousands of MongoDB instances were compromised in similar ransomware attacks, resulting from using default configurations in production.

 ## Lesson 1: Defaults Are Rarely Production-Ready